 There are a lot of natural methods for removing fleas from your home, but it is important to note that each of these methods is going to require persistence on your part to ensure that fleas are entirely removed from the home since we don’t have the benefit of harsh chemicals or pesticides to do the dirty work for us.

-One major step that must be done before any other steps is to vacuum all carpet in the home, sweep and mop all floors, and begin to wash all fabrics in hot water.
+One major step that is necessary before any other steps is to vacuum all carpet in the home, sweep and mop all floors, and begin to wash all fabrics in hot water.
 The process of vacuuming, sweeping, and mopping should be repeated daily for up to two weeks.
 Like I mentioned before, fleas tend to stay on the ground because they can’t fly or jump very high.
 Those fleas will lay eggs and those eggs will hatch up to two weeks after the egg was laid, so you’ll need to outlast them.

-Along with this advice, here are other things you should be doing ALONGSIDE the vacuuming and mopping:
+Along with this advice, here are other things you should be doing alongside the vacuuming and mopping:

 - Dish Soap Traps: Place a drop of dish soap in a cup and mix with about a cup of water.
 Place these mixtures on the floors of the rooms with the most fleas overnight.
 The solution will attract and trap fleas without any harmful chemical sprays.